ukaea/parallel-preprocessor/wiki/BuildOnLinux.md

     opencascade-visualization opencascade-devel freecad -y
 ```

-2.2 Option 2: Download the opencascade source code and compile from source, if not in package repository
+#### Option 2: Download the opencascade source code and compile from source.

+ if not in package repository

 ```bash
 ###### dependencies needed to build OpenCASCADE from source ##########